sunnyMiglani/MarkdownBlogPosts/SystemsSecurity.md

 - Sends bob hello, bob replies with a hello and a certificate
 - Alice validates the certificate, and generates a `pre master secret`, and bob takes the the `pre master key`, and Bob and Alice generate a secret key from this pre master key and continue communication with a secret key, symmetric enctyption.

+- Bob and Alice are communicating. (bob = server, alice = client)
+- Alice sends bob a hello, and encryption systems list.
+- Bob replies back with a certificate.
+- Alice validates the certificate, and generates a `premasterkey`, sends it to bob.
+- Bob and Alice generate a secret key from this premaster, and continue with the secret key using symmetric encryption.
+- Secreet key is used for the session key.

 Usage Example:
 **Handshake**: